distribworks/dkron/docs/docs/getting-started.md

 #Getting started

 Welcome to the intro guide to Dcron!
-This will explain how to setup serf, how easy is to use it, what problems could it help you to solve, etc.
+This will explain how to setup dcron, how easy is to use it, what problems could it help you to solve, etc.

 ## Introduction